-Step 1: your programme requirements
+Step 1: Before choosing your modules

-Step 2: searching the module catalogue
+Step 2: using the module catalogue

 - Level 5 modules are at a higher level than certificate modules and are usually offered at Stages 2 and 3.

 - Level 6 are usually offered at Stage 3, the final year of the degree.
 They can allow you to specialise in an area of particular interest.
 For these modules, you are advised to have a good background knowledge and understanding of the academic subject.

 If you are coming to Kent on a postgraduate (Masters) exchange you should chose modules in Levels 7/8.

 Please note that Psychology modules from Levels 4 and/or 6 are open to exchange/short-term students.